-How to Adopt
+How to Adopt a Cat

 If approved, the Reservation Fee becomes your Adoption Fee and nothing more is due.

-Around 40% of applicants are declined at present.
+Around 45% of applicants are declined at present.
 Fees are refunded same day as the declension and cat(s) made available again to other applicants.

 Top Reasons for Declining Applicants

-Will it drop hair?
+Will he drop hair?

 Will he need any vet treatment in the next 5 years?

 Treating us like a shop, i.e. "is there discount if I buy an old one/two at once".

 Lack of adequate planning: for example, it's frustrating to discuss a cat with someone and then hear them say "I will discuss it with my husband; I haven't told him I was getting another cat".